-This is a complete (as far as I can remember or document) list of shows I’ve played on my own and with various other acts I was involved with.
+This is a complete (as far as I can remember or document) list of shows I’ve played as a musician, either on my own or with various other acts I was involved with.

 That Time When People Thought That I Hung Out With John Cale And Lou Reed Dressed As Batman And Robin:

 Yup, it’s just what it sounds like.
 You may end up on this web site because of this.
 Life’s weird.

 I’ve had a book in the works on and off forever.
 This is an archive of the stories I’ve posted here which may someday be in that book.